 Tackling the root causes of malnutrition

 Liberia has one of the highest child mortality rates in the world.
-Nearly one in three children suffer from chronic malnutrition, and one in fourteen children die before their fifth birthday.
-Many of those that survive are left stunted – when their bodies and brains haven’t grown in the way they should.
-We’re working in Liberia to tackle the root causes of chronic malnutrition, so that we prevent more children from becoming malnourished.
+Nearly one in three children suffers from chronic malnutrition, and one child in 14 dies before their fifth birthday.
+Many of those who survive are left stunted – when their bodies and brains haven’t grown in the way they should.
+We’re working in Liberia to tackle the root causes of chronic malnutrition, so that fewer children become malnourished.

-It doesn’t have to be like this.
-If children receive the right nutrition and care at the start of their lives, then they will grow up healthy and strong and there is no limit to what they can become.
+If a child receives the right nutrition and care at the start of their lives, they’ll grow up healthy and strong – and there’s no limit to what they can become.

 How we’re helping children in Liberia

-We are working around the clock to treat children who are suffering from severe acute malnutrition with life-saving food such as peanut paste.
+We’re working around the clock to treat children suffering from severe acute malnutrition with life-saving food like peanut paste.
 We’re also already working with the Government of Liberia on an ambitious, nationwide programme to reduce chronic malnutrition in children under five.

 Children who get the right nutrition will be better able to grow and learn, to participate in and contribute to their communities, and be resilient in the face of disease, disasters and other global crises.